 - Collision with a truck hauling flammable material

-Our Dallas personal injury attorneys at The Lenahan Law Firm can investigate the fatal accident to determine what caused it and who was responsible.
+Our Dallas wrongful death attorneys at The Lenahan Law Firm will investigate the fatal accident to determine what caused it and who was responsible.
 We can help you seek justice for your loved one, hold responsible parties accountable, and pursue compensation for your family’s future in a wrongful death claim.

 We have been fighting for the maximum compensation for our clients for more than two decades.
 Our firm has won multi-million dollar recoveries for clients in wrongful death cases.
 We have extensive experience handling motor vehicle accident wrongful death claims.